cpswarm/sensing_actuation/area_provider/README.md

 * `rois/get_all` ([cpswarm_msgs/GetMultiPoints](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetMultiPoints.html))
   Get coordinates of all ROIs.
 Returns a flattened vector of points together with the layout of the original, two-dimensional vector.
 * `rois/get_closest` ([cpswarm_msgs/GetDist](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetDist.html))
   Find the ROI that is closest to a given point or the origin in case the given point is empty (0,0).
-It returns the coordinates of the closest boundary segment, the closest point on the segment, and the distance to the given point.
+It returns the coordinates of the closest boundary segment, the closest point on the segment, the distance to the given point, and the coordinates of the complete ROI.
 * `area/get_distance` ([cpswarm_msgs/GetDist](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetDist.html))
   Calculates the distance of given point (or the origin in case the given point is empty (0,0)) to the ROI specified by the `coords` variable in the request.
 The point can be either inside or outside the area.
 Returns the coordinates of the boundary segment, the closest point on the segment, and the distance to the given point.
 * `area/get_map` ([nav_msgs/GetMap](https://docs.ros.org/en/api/nav_msgs/html/srv/GetMap.html))